FunkyNuggets007/Taz6_BTTOctopus_BLTouch_Klipper_HemeraXSRevo_CB1-PI4B/README.md

 # Taz6_BTT_Octopus_Klipper
 This is still a work in progress, waiting on parts :), but I will update when I get around to do..., some updates, I work a lot (:
+DO NOT USE, THIS FILE IS NOT READY